Not top drawer

 There’s quite a lot of similarity between the movies: Michael Curtiz and Raoul Walsh both directed boisterous, rollicking, blood-and-thunder tales of the military with gusto and humor.
 There is one big difference, though: Walsh was good at Westerns but Curtiz never ‘got it’ as far as oaters were concerned.
 He was wonderful at other genres, of course – just look at his track record – but none of the eleven Westerns he directed was really good.
 They had pzazz and they nipped right along.
 Dodge City, for example, also with Flynn, is big and noisy.
 But Curtiz oaters just weren’t convincing as true Westerns.

-There’s a complex plot which I won’t recount here.
+There’s a complex and historically preposterous plot by Robert Buckner again, which I won’t recount here.
 Suffice to say that it’s about how Stuart, aided by Custer, foils John Brown’s attempt on the arsenal at Harper’s Ferry in 1859.
 Raymond Massey’s performance as a crazed Brown (“To the Devil with the Union!” he screams) is famous.

 Actually, the best actor in the movie is seventh-billed Van Heflin, as a passionate abolitionist expelled (by Robert E Lee) from West Point who joins up with Brown and provides the cause with military expertise.
 It is a subtle and powerful performance.
 Heflin had only appeared in one Western before, as a clergyman in The Outcasts of Poker Flat in 1937, and was to lead or co-star in Westerns from then on, with memorable performances, notably in Shane and 3:10 to Yuma.

-Ward Bond is wasted in a micropart as an abolitionist volunteer from Illinois but is immediately written out.
-There’s comic relief from a pair of clowns, Alan Hale as Tex and Guinn ‘Big Boy’ Williams as Windy.
-They’re quite amusing, I guess.
+Ward Bond is, for the third time in a Curtiz/Flynn Western, wasted in a micropart, this time as an abolitionist volunteer from Illinois, and is then immediately written out.
+There’s comic relief from a pair of clowns, Alan Hale and Guinn ‘Big Boy’ Williams, Flynn drinking buddies who had been in both Dodge City and Virginia City.
+There’s a good bit when they crash an officers’ party and get at the punch bowl.
 Good old Russell Simpson is there too.

 Jefferson Davis plays a key role in it all – he is shown as Secretary of War (he wasn’t at that time in fact but never mind) and Jeff Davis and Robert E Lee thwart the raid by sending in heroic Jeb – and the actor they got for Davis, Erville Alderson, looks astonishingly like the Confederate President.
 Custer gets to woo Jeff’s glamorous blonde daughter – who in historical reality was 4, but I must stop picking holes in the history of it.
 I can’t help it.
 I was a History major, you see.
 Anyway.